pyrsia/pyrsia/docs/tutorials/docker.md

 Next, configure your Docker installation to use Pyrsia as a registry mirror.

 On Windows or macOS, open your Docker desktop installation -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
-Configure node B as a registry mirror by adding/editing the following in the configuration:
+Configure your node as a registry mirror by adding/editing the following in the configuration:

 ```jsonc